KyleAMathews/convert-css-length/README.md

 // Convert rem to px.
 convert('1rem', 'px');
-// ---> 16px
+// ---> 21px

 // Convert px to em.
 convert('30px', 'em');
-// ---> 1.875em
+// ---> 1.42857em

 // Convert em to pixels using fromContext.
-// em(s) are relative to the font-size at the same node.
-If you're setting an em on a node whose font-size
+// em(s) are relative to the font-size at the same element.
+If you're setting an em on a element whose font-size
 // is different than the base font size, you'll need to pass that font-size as the third parameter.
 // Or just use rem instead which sizes everything relative to the base node. convert('1em', 'px', '14px')